sohanlaxmicoin/go/services/orbit/internal/docs/reference/xdr.md

 ---

-**XDR**, also known as _External Data Representation_, is used extensively in the Stellar Network, especially in the core protocol.
+**XDR**, also known as _External Data Representation_, is used extensively in the Rover Network, especially in the core protocol.
 The ledger, transactions, results, history, and even the messages passed between computers running rover-core are encoded using XDR.